Tsarpf/procgen/README.md

 Uses structured bindings so you need C++17.

 # Keys
+General
+- `f` to toggle between wireframe on/off (as the lighting is quite elementary)
+- Press `space` to create a new chunk on the fly

 Camera:
-- w/a/s/d to move camera
+- w/a/s/d to move
-- arrow keys to turn camera
+- arrow keys to turn
-- `f` to toggle between wireframe on/off (as the lighting is quite elementary)

 # Background
 Working on comprehending and possibly in the future extending various (dual) contouring methods.